mikemayer67/pynm/README.md

 be listening for the notification.
 This decouples the logic of events occurring and the logic of how to respond to those events.

+## Registered callbacks
-A registered callback consists of:
+### Each registered callback consists of:
+  - the **notification key** for which is should be invoked
+    - it is *anticipated* that this will be string or numeric value
+    - it *could* theoretically be anything that is hashable (*this has not been tested*)
-  - the function to be invoked
+  - the **function** to be called when the callback is invoked
-  - a priority value (default of 0)
+    - regular functions
+    - lambda functions
+    - class methods
+      - instance methods (*`self` will be the first argument passed*)
+      - class methods (*`cls` will be the first argument passed*)
+      - static methods

+  - a **priority value** (*callbacks with higher priority are invoked those with lower priority*)
+  - **optional arguments** to be passed to the invoked function
+    - positional arguments will be passed immediately after the keyword
+    - keyword arguments may be overridden when a notification is posted

-Mutiple callbacks may be registered for a given notification key.
+### Mutiple callbacks may be registered for a given notification key.

 If more than one callback is registered with a given key:
-  - They are invoked in order of decreasing priority.
+  - callbacks are invoked in order of decreasing priority
-  - The default priority is 0.
   - The callback order is not defined for callbacks of equal priority.

 When the callback is invoked, it will be passed the notification key